VoltDB/app-metro/README.md

 - "db": the database project, which contains the schema, stored procedures and other configurations that are compiled into a catalog and run in a VoltDB database.
 - "client": a java client that loads a set of cards and then generates random card transactions a high velocity to simulate card activity.
 - "web": a web dashboard client (static html page with dynamic content)
-- "exportWebSertver": a Python-based webserver configured to receive exported rows and provide, as an additional endpoint, a rolling display of the last 10 exported rows
+- "exportWebServer": a Python-based webserver configured to receive exported rows and provide, as an additional endpoint, a rolling display of the last 10 exported rows

 See below for instructions on running these applications.
 For any questions, please contact fieldengineering@voltdb.com.